Childhood Astrocytomas Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Astrocytomas

 Childhood astrocytoma is a disease in which benign (noncancer) or malignant (cancer) cells form in the tissues of the brain.

 Brain tumors can occur in both children and adults.
 However, treatment for children may be different than treatment for adults.
-(For more information about the different types of brain tumors, see the PDQ Childhood Brain and Spinal Cord Tumors Treatment Overview summary about children and the Adult Brain Tumors summary about adults.)
+See the following PDQ summaries for more information about other types of brain tumors in children and adults:

 The central nervous system controls many important body functions.

-Astrocytomas most commonly form in these parts of the central nervous system (CNS):
+Astrocytomas are most common in these parts of the central nervous system (CNS):

 - Cerebrum: The largest part of the brain, at the top of the head.
 The cerebrum controls thinking, learning, problem-solving, speech, emotions, reading, writing, and voluntary movement.